 - Electrical burns potentially caused by contact with downed power lines

-- Accident involving a semi-truck hauling hazardous material
+- An accident involving a semi-truck hauling hazardous material

 - Lesser burns from airbag deployment